 In November - December 2005, Anderson and his wife Noeli went to India for five weeks, mainly in Phaltan at the operational center of the Karve-led ARTI (Appropriate Rural Technology Institute).
-There he produced several TLUD-ND stove configurations, including a natural draft gasifier water heater, as described by Barbar and Karve (2009) in http://www.hedon.info/docs/BP57 BabarEtAl.pdf
+There he produced several TLUD-ND stove configurations, including a natural draft gasifier water heater, as described by Barbar and Karve in their publication, Natural draft gasifier water heater for rural households (Babar & Karve, 2009).

 By the end of 2006, Anderson had taken TLUD stoves to about a dozen countries for numerous meetings, conferences and short demonstrations.
-At present (October 2015), that number exceeds two dozen countries, including many where he hired and guided local tinsmiths to make TLUD stoves that he used in demonstrations showing local capabilities, materials and associated costs, including locally-gathered biomass fuels.
+At present (January 2016), that number exceeds two dozen countries, including many where he hired and guided local tinsmiths to make TLUD stoves that he used in demonstrations showing local capabilities, materials and associated costs, including locally-gathered biomass fuels.
 He has attended twenty week-long, open-access stove camps (some with emphasis on the biochar-making capabilities of TLUD stoves).
 These camps were held in Uganda, Kenya, Honduras, China, Australia, Germany, and four USA states (IL, MA, CA, and nine times in OR at Aprovecho).
 At fourteen of them, he has been an official instructor or organizer, usually with Christa Roth, Hugh McLaughlin or Dean Still.
-Anderson and others point out the great utility of such

-"camps/workshops" to deliver practical, hands-on experiences as well as technical instruction.
+Anderson and others point out the great utility of such "camps/workshops" to deliver practical, hands-on experiences as well as technical instruction.
 The camps have been extremely important to the dissemination of TLUD knowledge and for the testing of TLUD capabilities for low emissions and strong efficiencies.